-Welcome to the Shropshire Archaeological & Historical Society
+Welcome to the Shropshire Archaeological and Historical Society

 Shropshire, on the border between upland Wales and lowland England, has had a complex and turbulent history.
 This fascinating past is reflected in a wealth of archaeological sites of all types and periods and in a rich collection of archives.

-About us: The Shropshire Archaeological and Historical Society was formed in 1877.
-In 1923 it amalgamated with the Shropshire Parish Register Society.
+The Shropshire Archaeological and Historical Society was formed in 1877.
 We campaign for the recording and protection of Shropshire’s rich and varied archaeological heritage.
 We also promote and publish original research into the county’s exciting history and prehistory.
 Why not join us in helping to preserve our past for the future?

 What we do:

-Fund raising: The Society helps to raise funds to ensure that archaeological finds are available for the local community to see and study, to preserve such finds locally, and to assist original research into our past.
+The Society helps to raise funds and can make small grants to ensure that archaeological finds are available for the local community to see and study, to preserve such finds locally, and to assist original research into our past.